jianjian-portfolio/jianjian-portfolio.github.io/_project/2007-11-01-insurance-sys.md

 datetime: 2021-08-18T03:34:02-05:00
 ---

-I was working as an IT specialist to maintain the business OA system in the insurance company.

-I was responsible for:

-1. Fixing the frontend bug using the programming language JavaScript.
-2. Deploying new server stations to the helpdesk.
-3. Organizing the hardware network for the conference.
+In my role as an IT specialist, I maintained the business OA system for an insurance company.
+I was responsible for troubleshooting and fixing frontend bugs using JavaScript, as well as deploying new server stations for the helpdesk.
+Additionally, I organized the hardware network for conferences and other events.